jasp-stats/jaspCircular/CircularStatistics/help/circtestsonesample.md

   - Test value: The test direction of the V test.

 ### Assumption Checks:
-- Von Mises: Runs a Watson's goodness-of-fit test on the data with a von Mises distribution as evaluation
+- Von Mises: Runs a Watson's goodness-of-fit test on the data with a von Mises distribution as evaluation and a significance of the specified p-value

 Additional Output